 - Urban forestry pertains to the raising and management of trees on public and privately owned lands in and around urban centres such as green belts, parks, roadside avenues, industrial and commercial green belts, etc

-- Rural forestry lays emphasis on promotion of agro-forestry and community-forestry.
+- Rural forestry lays emphasis on the promotion of agro-forestry and community-forestry.

 - Agro-forestry is the raising of trees and agriculture crops on the same land inclusive of the waste patches.
 It combines forestry with agriculture, thus, altering the simultaneous production of food, fodder, fuel, timber and fruit.